 All you need is one killer track.

-And that’s literally the only criticism I have.
+And that’s the only criticism I have.
 Every performance was on point: Kevin Spacey as Doc, Jon Hamm as Buddy, Eiza González as Darling, and Jamie Foxx as Bats.
 Even Jon Bernthal’s cameo as Griff was great.
 Brogan Hall as Samm was a welcome respite from the tension in the movie.

 If this movie isn’t nominated for Best Sound Editing, there’s no justice in the world.
 Everything is set to music, even the firing of the guns.
 I don’t think anyone has ever done that before.
-Just when you think you can’t innovate the way movies are made, someone like Wright comes around and is like, “yo, I gotchu fam.”
+But, then, when you think you can’t innovate the way movies are made, someone like Wright comes around and is like, “yo, I gotchu fam.”

 This movie is an excellent addition to the canon of heist films.
 It’s fun; it’s got a heart; it’s action-packed.
 It’s a great summer movie.